-As a law enforcement officer, Susan was confronted with the stresses we all face as First Responders.
-Between the stress of life and not knowing the best nutritional fuel for her body, her career-life-balance took its toll on her both physically and mentally.
-When she discovered what a difference lifestyle choices and foods made for her, Susan had an ultimate desire to help others going through the same journey.
+Susan started her career as a police officer with the Aurora, Colorado Police Department.
+As a law enforcement officer for more than 14 years, Susan was confronted with the stressors we all face as First Responders.
+Between the stress of life and not knowing the best nutritional fuel for her body, she recognized that her career was taking a toll on her, both physically and mentally.
+She discovered that different foods and lifestyle choices had a positive impact on her overall well-being and, ultimately, she decided to pursue her desire to help others who were on the same journey.

-Susan's dream is to help First Responders be proactive with their lives and health; put themselves first, because when we are optimal, we are able to be fully present in all areas of our life.
+Susan's dream is to help First Responders be proactive with their lives and health, to put themselves first because, when we are optimal, we are able to be fully present in all areas of our life.
 Work performance, personal relationships, overall health, and stress management improve.
 First Responders should be thriving, not just surviving!

-In 1997 Kimberley received her BA in sociology with an emphasis in social work.
-She received her Master’s in Traditional Chinese Medicine degree 2008 from Five Branches University in Santa Cruz, California.
+Kimberley received her Bachelor's Degree in sociology with an emphasis in social work.
+She received her Master’s Degree in Traditional Chinese Medicine from Five Branches University in Santa Cruz, California.

-In 2008 Kimberley became certified as a diplomate in acupuncture and Oriental medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), and she obtained her Colorado license to practice acupuncture in January 2009.
+Kimberley is certified as a diplomate in acupuncture and Oriental medicine by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), and is licensed to practice acupuncture in Colorado.

-Kimberley is currently the Past President of the Acupuncture Association of Colorado.
-She believes in not only helping the individual but staying involved and contributing to the AOM community-at-large.
+Kimberley is past president of the Acupuncture Association of Colorado.
+In addition to helping her clients, she stays involved and contributes to the AOM community at large.

-Kimberley, accepts most insurance programs in her practice, and is very excited to work with FRTC and our First Responders and their families.
+Kimberley accepts most insurance programs in her practice and is very excited to work with FRTC, our First Responders and their families.

-Tiffany is the Asst.
-Director of the Human Performance Clinical/Research Laboratory, Director of Heart Disease Prevention Program and Management of Teaching and Outreach Programs at Colorado State University, (CSU).
+Tiffany is the Assistant Director of the Human Performance Clinical/Research Laboratory, Director of Heart Disease Prevention Program (HDPP) and Management of Teaching and Outreach Programs at Colorado State University.
 The HDPP includes the First Responder Testing Programs and the Cardiac One Risk Evaluation (CORE).
 Her experience includes over 20 years in exercise physiology focusing on cardiovascular disease (CVD) risk assessment, prevention and treatment for CVD.

 She has been working with Colorado firefighters and emergency personnel for nearly 20 years and has been involved in physiological testing for over 2,000 of them.
 Projects include cardiovascular disease risk assessment, lifestyle modification, temperature regulation, cooling mechanisms using adjunct cooling tools, novel medical devices, noise exposure and performance.
 As an assistant professor in the Department of Health and Exercise Science, she teaches undergraduate and graduate courses encompassing health, wellness, aging, chronic disease, electrocardiography and exercise testing and prescription.

-Prior to coming to Colorado State University, Ms. Lipsey was the Director of the Faculty/Staff Wellness Program for Towson University and Saint Joseph Medical Center and the Assistant Director of LIFEWORx Cardiac Rehabilitation Program at Towson University in Towson, Maryland.
+Prior to coming to Colorado State University, Tiffany was the Director of the Faculty/Staff Wellness Program for Towson University and Saint Joseph Medical Center, and the Assistant Director of LIFEWORx Cardiac Rehabilitation Program at Towson University in Towson, Maryland.
 She also taught courses in the Department of Kinesiology at Towson University.
-In addition, with over 7 years of experience in EMS at Western Albemarle Rescue Squad and Owings Mills Fire Department, Tiffany is another “Culturally Competent”, Clinician that FRTC is excited to have on our team.
+In addition, Tiffany has over 7 years of experience in EMS at Western Albemarle Rescue Squad and Owings Mills Fire Department.